There is a big misconception that candid photography is about hiding and waiting in the bushes. This couldn’t be further from the truth.

-The important first question to ask is what is candid photography?
+The first crucial question to ask is what is candid photography?
 Candid photography is any type of photography that is real and in the moment.

-There is no posing, no fake smiles—only true, genuine feelings.
+There is no posed picture, no fake smiles.
+Only real, genuine feelings.
 The subjects may know you are there photographing them.
-But they are not taken out of the moment by a camera’s presence.
+But they are not taken out of the moment by the camera’s presence.

 It is so easy to spot a fake smile or fake look, and that is the quickest way to a mediocre photograph.
-But a candid photo allows genuine emotion to shine through.
+But a candid photo allows real emotions to shine through.

 You could be doing portraiture, event or wedding photography.
-Or travel or street photography, or family photography.
+Or travel, street photography, or family photography.
 Learning how to get candid shots will take you to a new level as a professional photographer.

 Candid photographers know how to look at each scene.
 And they use the surroundings or other ideas to their advantages.
 This all comes with practice.
 Candid moments are shots of decisive moments.